ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 When the command runs, it should now automatically reference the controller values and respond to joystick input.
 Congratulations, this is now a functioning robot!

+Now you should connect to the romi over Wifi and try driving it around if your confused on how to connect to the keyboard there is some stuff explaining it at the very top, and remember that once you assign the keyboard to the joystick wasd will control the robot.

 ## Task Details - Part 2
 Now we will use the same command logic to create rotate and translate commands.
 We will call the arcadeDrive method periodically, and once the translation distance or rotation angle, respectively, is reached (use sensor readings from the drivetrain), return true for the isFinished method.

 ### Translation command
 We will now drive a certain distance using data from the drivetrain's encoders.
 There are methods in the drivetrain class to get the distances the encoders have traveled (`.getLeftDistance` and `.getRightDistance`).
-You should make a new command class called `TranslateCommand` and can copy the structure from DriveCommand.
+You should make a new file and command class called `TranslateCommand` and can copy the structure from DriveCommand.
 The code will be similar to the default command we wrote earlier, except we will have an finish condition that terminates the command once the desired distance is reached.
 We will also drive at a constant speed with no rotation.

-There are two options to create the translate command you can chose which one you like better.

 #### Subclass command
 In the constructor you will need to take in the RomiDrivetrain and the distance to travel.
-After that you use [Math.signum](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#signum-double-) to determin the sign of the distance which is the direction that we need to drive, finaly you need to add the drivetrain as a requirement for the command.
+After that you use [Math.signum](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#signum-double-), which gets if a number is posative or negative, to determine if we need to go forward or backward to reach our goal distance.
+Since dist is a `Distance` we need to convert it to a double to be able to use `Math.signum`.
+To do this we will use `dist.magnitude()` which returns the number that the distance is in, so if the `Distance` is 12 inches, it will return 12.

 <details>
     <summary>